fly-apps/postgres-flex/README.md

 ```

 ## High Availability
-For HA, it's recommended that you run at least 3 members.
+For HA, it's recommended that you run at least 3 members within your primary region.
 Automatic failovers will only consider members residing within your primary region.
 The primary region is represented as an environment variable defined within the `fly.toml` file.
-That being said, if you're running a 3 member setup at least 2 of your members should reside within your primary region.

 ## Horizontal scaling
 Use the clone command to scale up your cluster.